davefancher/ReactReduxWorkshop/readme.md

 ### React Router: Adding a Router

-Recall from before we added axios we split a container component called ```AppContainer``` away from ```index.jsx```.
+Recall from before we added axios that we split a container component called ```AppContainer``` away from ```index.jsx```.
 This component is intended to serve as the wrapper for our entire application and Routers are typically defined at the application root, this seems like a natural place.

 Add the following ```import``` directive to ```appContainer.jsx```: